connellw/ConnellwBlog/_posts/2019-01-20-open-source-ci-pipeline-net-appveyor.md

 title: Open Source CI pipeline for .NET with AppVeyor
 ---

 Plenty of tools offer **free** licenses for open source projects.
-Often they work quite nicely with eachother, which I'll demonstrate in this article.
+Often they work quite nicely with eachother.
+In this post I'll show how GitHub, AppVeyor, MyGet and CodeCov can work together in a complete CI/CD pipeline.

 This is the setup I use for [Firestorm](https://github.com/connellw/Firestorm) - a solution with 50+ projects, some multi-targetting .NET Standard and .NET Framework, some integration tests communicating with SQL Server.